Skip to content

 Windows Photo Viewer

-The big selling point with this photo viewer is that it’s already on your computer.
-The Verge’s Windows 10 review found that the built-in Photos app handles basic formats like JPEG and PNG but falls short on RAW and HEIC support compared to third-party options.
+According to The Verge’s Windows 10 review, the built-in Photos app handles basic formats like JPEG and PNG but falls short on RAW and HEIC support compared to third-party options.

 You don’t need to download and install anything, and if you don’t have another image-viewing app on your computer, this is the default selection.
 Having trouble with other Windows 10 features?
 Check our guide on fixing Windows 10 keyboard not working issues.